scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 In MDAnalysis library, trajectories from MD simulations are a frame by frame description of the motion of particles as a function of time.
 To allow the analysis of large trajectories, MDAnalysis only loads a single frame into memory at any time :cite:`Gowers:2016aa, Michaud-Agrawal:2011fu`.
 Some file systems are designed to run on a single CPU while others like Network File System (NFS) which is among distributed file systems are designed to let different processes on multiple computers access a common set of files.
-These file systems guarantees sequential consistency which means that it prevents any process from reading a file while another process is reading the file.
+These file systems guarantee sequential consistency which means that it prevents any process from reading a file while another process is reading the file.
 Distributed parallel file systems (Lustre) allow simultaneous access to the file by different processes; however it is very important to have a parallel I/O library; otherwise the file system will process the I/O requests it gets serially, yielding no real benefit from doing parallel I/O.
 Figure :ref:`fig:pattern-formats` shows the I/O pattern compared between different file formats.